torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 Deprecated v1 Core Features
 ===========================

-- Multiple hierarchies including named ones are not supported.
+- Multiple hierarchies including named ones are yest supported.

-- All v1 mount options are not supported.
+- All v1 mount options are yest supported.

-- The "tasks" file is removed and "cgroup.procs" is not sorted.
+- The "tasks" file is removed and "cgroup.procs" is yest sorted.

 - "cgroup.clone_children" is removed.